jdta95/myANOVA/README.md

 There are 2 ways to use my_anova.
 When given one linear model object, my_anova sequentially tests significance of each term in the model.
 When given multiple nested linear model objects, my_anova compares and tests for significant differences between models.

+For a full breakdown of the output, please see the myANOVA vignette.

 ``` r
 library(myANOVA)